karlkfi/kpt-config-sync/docs/user_guide.md

 #### Cluster-level Policies

-Cluster-level policies will function in the same manner as in a vanilla kubernetes cluster with the only addition being that Stolos will distribute and manage them on the workload clusters.
+Cluster-level policies will function in the same manner as in a vanilla kubernetes cluster with the only addition being that Nomos will distribute and manage them on the workload clusters.

 Cluster-level policies must be placed immediately within the root policyspace directory.
 Since cluster-level policies have far-reaching effect, they should only be editable by cluster admins.